-It’s okay to make mistakes, but if you’re smart, you probably try not to make the same mistake twice.
+It’s okay to make mistakes, but if you’re smart, you probably try not to make the same mistake more than once.

 Unfortunately, we’ve seen too many people make mistakes advertising on Facebook.
 They lose a lot of money and swear never to spend another dime on Facebook ads.
 If you’re one of those people, you might want to consider giving it another go with the Facebook ad strategies we’re about to show you.